Autumn 2025 Day One

 Staying on the Front Foot - Future-proofing our Heritage Railways

-A selection of the speakers from this morning’s sessions discuss how to balance the very real challenges of running a heritage railway, while highlighting heritage rail’s strengths and proudly talking-up our railways and tramways.
+Leading on from Robin and Johns' presntation, they join a selection of speakers from this morning’s sessions as we discuss how to balance the very real challenges of running a heritage railway, while highlighting heritage rail’s strengths and proudly talking-up our railways and tramways.

 Adam Collier Engineer & Operations Manager, Lynton & Lynmouth Cliff Rly